 Here are my tips to help you with your back to school budgeting, it really doesn’t have to cost you the earth.

 My Shopping List this year, pretty standard list, same as every year

 - Polo shirts for primary school

-- PE Trainers for three boys
+- PE Trainers

-- School shoes for three boys
+- School shoes

 Polo Shirts, Button formal shirts, shorts & Trousers

-For many many more money saving tips, and a whole chapter on family money saving check out my book The Money Guide to Transform Your Life.
+For many more money saving tips, and a whole chapter on family money saving check out my book The Money Guide to Transform Your Life.